 It's compact, feature-packed, and is a camera any budding photographer can grow into.
 Slightly larger than the Olympus M10, the M5 is a 20MP Micro Four Thirds camera aimed at enthusiasts and hobby photographers.
 With a weather-sealed design, a 121-point autofocus system, in-body 5-axis image stabilization, and the ability to take 50MP high-resolution photos, the M5 is a do-anything camera.
 Take this out on street photography sessions, vacation, or shooting wildlife in the woods.
 This mid-range model from Olympus is useable in full auto mode or manual.

 If you're a pro shooter and want a high spec mirrorless camera that won't weigh you down, look at the Olympus OM-D E-M1 Mark III.
 This quick-shooter is built for harsh conditions.
 It's dustproof, splashproof, and freezeproof.
 With a magnesium alloy weather-sealed body, this is a mid-weight camera that feels good in the hand.
 Spec-wise, you'll get 50MP high res shots, 60 fps, a 121-point autofocus system, a joystick and LCD screen on the back, and dual SD card slots.
 The M1 Mark III is a favorite among star watchers.
 The included Starry Sky AF system lets you shoot in a new advanced mode and focus with pinpoint accuracy in the dark of night.

 A camera for anyone

 These are the best Olympus cameras on the market today.
 Whether you're looking for something to take on your next vacation, want to upgrade from a point and shoot, or your phone to something with more power, or need pro gear, Olympus has a camera to fit the bill.

-If you prefer to start with a full setup instead of building a kit, grab the Olympus OM-D-E M10 Mark IV.
+If you prefer to start with an interchangeable lens camera, grab the Olympus OM-D-E M10 Mark IV.
 You'll get a 20MP camera and a sharp 14-42mm kit lens.
-If you're looking for a waterproof camera, you want the affordable Olympus Tough TG-6.
-It has a fixed F2.0 lens and is waterproof and freezeproof.
+The kit is compact, beginner-friendly, and offers the latest technology Olympus has to offer.